rstacruz/mocha-clean/Readme.md

 ## Customization

+You can use these options together if you like.

 ### Showing node_modules

 By default, mocha-clean removes anything under `node_modules`.
-To disable this behavior, use this:
+To disable this behavior, add this to `test/mocha.opts`:

 ```js
 --require mocha-clean/show_node_modules